-Oakton High School Cougar Robotics strives to educate and inspire our team members and community in all aspects of STEAM learning.
-We pride ourselves in providing an opportunity for youth to pursue STEAM related fields of study and careers.
+Oakton High School Cougar Robotics strives to educate and inspire our team members and community in all aspects of STEM learning.
+We pride ourselves in providing an opportunity for youth to pursue STEM related fields of study and careers.
 Our club's foundation is firmly built on interpersonal relationships between students, mentors, sponsorships, and our community.
 Finally, we strive to make a positive impact on our local community and the world.

 Cougar Robotics is organized into 3 major categories: FRC, FTC, and Business.
 Students newer to robotics generally start on one of our FTC teams, or opt to join our growing Business team, while the more experienced students focus on the FRC team.
 The Business Team works year round, assisting both FTC teams during the “winter” season and the FRC during the “spring” season.
 Similar to other clubs, we have a Board made up of students and adults.
 The composition of the Board includes the President, Treasurer, Secretary, Alumnus, and the Advisor.
 All adults are automatically included into the Board.
 Last but certainly not least, our mentors encourage teamwork and help to maintain a positive atmosphere.
-They help spark career interest and pursue STEAM careers.
+They help spark career interest and pursue STEM careers.

 As a competitive robotics team, we strive to accept a variety of members that have a fierce passion for STEM.
 We acknowledge that teams with diverse skill sets and perspectives more effectively accomplish tasks.
 In order to attract potential recruits, the Cougar Robotics Team advertises itself at the local high school club fair.
 After filling out an interest form, students and parents are invited to an interest meeting where they learn about our team, our accomplishments, and acceptance criteria.
 Students who continue to express interest in the team and fill out an application form.
-Mentors and student leadership interview those students, asking about past STEAM experience, their ability to work in teams, and give the applicant the opportunity to display their passion for the team they wish to join.
+Mentors and student leadership interview those students, asking about past STEM experience, their ability to work in teams, and give the applicant the opportunity to display their passion for the team they wish to join.
 Applicants have the opportunity to join our programming, build, or business team.
 The former will be placed into one of two FTC teams.
 Once they have sufficient experience, they may be placed in our FRC team.
 The business team engages in year-round work, helping our FTC and FRC teams in a multitude of ways.
 Students’ parents are encouraged to become mentors, fostering teamwork, helping to maintain a positive atmosphere, and sparking career interests with their own expertise and experiences in the field.

-In Cougar Robotics, we pride ourselves in promoting gracious professionalism, student leadership, and STEAM ideals for all.
+In Cougar Robotics, we pride ourselves in promoting gracious professionalism, student leadership, and STEM ideals for all.
 As our future in FIRST continues, we look to further expand into our community and provide an opportunity for students to learn what robotics has to offer.
 Each year, we make adjustments to make our teams run more fluidly and improve our process.
 This year, changes in structure were made for the Business Team to allow those documenting the engineering process to gather more detailed and accurate information.
 These adjustments strengthen our team as a whole and we will continue to make changes and improvements to Cougar Robotics.